 There may be a medical benefit to you.
+The information obtained from the Gallium-68 PSMA imaging may provide additional information about sites of your disease compared to conventional imaging agents.
 Your images will be reviewed by a radiologist and nuclear medicine physician and a report will be sent to your referring clinician.
-These images will be available to your treating physician, and the information obtained will be used in addition to conventional imaging to help localize your abnormal parathyroid prior to surgery.
-Additionally, the information learned from this study may benefit other patients with hyperparathyroidism in the future if FCH is demonstrated to have utility by improving the quality and availability of imaging agents.
+These images will be available to your treating physician, and will be used in addition to conventional imaging studies to make clinical decisions.
+Additionally, the information learned from this study may benefit other patients with prostate cancer in the future by improving the quality and availability of imaging agents.